-The present condition of the Muslim Ummah when viewed in the light of what has envisioned by Iqbal is one which is pathetic.
+The present condition of the Muslim Ummah when viewed in the light of what has been envisioned by Iqbal is one which is pathetic.
 The scenario in the Muslim world depicts that the Muslims have not moved very far from the conditions they were in during the time they were subjugated by the Western colonial powers.
 Due to colonization or for other reasons, the Ummah is still lagging behind the other nations in the world in terms of science and technology.
-The riches in many Muslim countries in the form of petrodollars given by Allah SWT is not put to good use in bringing the sustainable development by employing science and technology.
-Many oil rich countries in the Muslim world use billions of dollars for the purchase of huge armaments from the West not only for national defense purposes but at times to be used to suppress and oppress their own citizens.
+The riches in many Muslim countries in the form of petro-dollars given by Allah (SWT) are not put to good use in bringing the sustainable development by investing in science and technology.
+Many oil rich countries in the Muslim world use billions of dollars to purchase sophisticated armaments from the West not only for national defense purposes but at times to be used to suppress and oppress their own citizens.

-Due to the lack of infrastructure such as the scientific research centers, scientists and scholars in the Muslim world migrate to other European countries which can cater for their advancement in their areas of specialization.
+Due to the lack of infrastructure such as the scientific research center, scientists and scholars in the Muslim world migrate to other European countries which can cater for their advancement in their areas of specialization.
+The contributions made by such Muslim scholars and scientists, are largely benefitted by the host countries and not by the Muslim Ummah.
 This brain drain phenomenon that happens in the Muslim world further hinders and delays the progress and development in many Muslim countries.
-In realizing this situation, governments in the Muslim countries should try to regain this lost talented professionals by giving them not only attractive incentives but also by investing a great deal of money in providing the much needed physical infrastructure to them.
+In realizing this situation, governments in the Muslim countries should try to regain, through the brain gain programme, these lost talented professionals by giving them not only attractive incentives, but also by investing a great deal of money in providing them with the much needed physical infrastructures.
 By having such facilities will also allow Muslim countries to practice 'brain retention'.
 Through the 'brain retention' programme, these countries can withhold their young and talented citizens from migrating to the First World countries in the West.
-Besides that, Islamic centers for learning should not only concentrate on the revealed knowledge but also establish faculties for the study and research in the areas of human and natural sciences.
-The study of science should be given equal emphasis at all levels of schooling in the Muslim world.
+Besides that, Islamic centers for learning should not only concentrate on the revealed knowledge, but also establish faculties for the study and research in the areas of human and natural sciences.
+At the moment, only few universities in the Muslim world are interested in such an approach, one of which is the International Islamic University Malaysia that was established in 1983.
+IIUM was the first university in the world that came up with the noble idea of Islamization of Knowledge and Education.
+The works carried out by the university under the Islamization of Knowledge programme are aimed at creating a harmonious relationship between the revealed knowledge and the acquired sciences/human sciences; also known as the natural and social sciences.
+Since science is essential in some ways for the recognition of God's greatness, and as science plays a crucial role for the survival of mankind in this world, science subjects should be given equal emphasis alongside the reveled knowledge at all levels of schooling in the Muslim world.